OpenNuvoton/NuML_Studio/README.md

 This is a UI tool for generating TFLM ML model projects and collecting real-time data for Nuvoton ML MCUs.
 It can be executed on Windows without the need to install Python or any related libraries.

 ## How this works
-- Download the latest [release](https://github.com/MaxCYCHEN/NuML_embedded/releases) or build yourself.
+- Download the latest [release](https://github.com/OpenNuvoton/NuML_Studio/releases) or build yourself.
 - Double-click `NuML_Studio.exe` to launch the tool.
     - If you want to upload to Edge Impulse or download single test data to deployment, please update your project API key in `API_key.txt`.

+- [Quick start guide](https://github.com/OpenNuvoton/NuML_Studio/tree/main/doc/QuickStart-EIProject.md) for using NuML_Studio and Edge Impulse Project.

 - Other `*.exe` files are command-line programs.
 Please refer to the examples in `cmd.txt` or use the `-h` option for help.
     - Users can update the corresponding `*.int` file for each `*.exe` to perform testing, or execute the program without entering parameters.